ShibeFaceSkrill/dogeparty/_posts/2022-05-19-shibeface-skrill-on-dogeparty.md

 <b>Knowing its legacy, and place in Bitcoin history, when I realized that Counterparty was forked for use on Dogecoin, I was instantly sold</b>.

-## Mint NFT and other tokens on the Dogecoin blockchain!
+## Mint NFT and other assets on the Dogecoin blockchain!

 <img src="{{ site.baseurl }}/assets/images/welcome-dogeparty.webp" style="width:100%;">

-Dogecoiners love quirky memes with our favorite dog and its supportive community.
+Dogecoiners love having fun, wholesome memes, our favorite dog and supportive community.

-Dogeparty takes everything thats great about Dogecoin and just adds tools enabling permissionless finance.
+Dogeparty takes everything thats great about Dogecoin and adds tools enabling permissionless finance.

-With Dogeparty on the Dogecoin blockchain, its easy and affordable for anyone to mint NFT and other assets, regardless of technical experience, including a [rich feature-set](https://dogeparty.net/#features) covering common needs.
+With Dogeparty on the Dogecoin blockchain, its easy and affordable for anyone to safely mint NFT and other assets, regardless of technical experience, including a [rich feature-set](https://dogeparty.net/#features) covering common needs.

 **The Dogeparty community is fun, inclusive and friendly!
 Just like the Doge(coin) community it forms a part of.**

-Unlike Ethereum smart-contracts, [Dogeparty wallets](https://dogeparty.net/wallets) include automated functions for common features, leaving you to focus on the fun parts of releasing crypto tokens: arts, utility, supply, distribution and community development.
+Unlike Ethereum smart-contracts, [Dogeparty wallets](https://dogeparty.net/wallets) take care of the heavy lifting, leaving you to focus on the fun part of creating your best: arts, utility, supply, distribution and community development.

 ## A _Doge_-Cultural Experience